 IDS can, at present, be combined with several other subjects in the Combined Honours programme.
-It combines particularly well with Geography or Natural Hazard Management; with humanities subjects such as languages, History and Theology; and with other social sciences such as Sociology, Politics and International Relations.
-Distinctive features of the programme are the opportunities it presents to take specialist modules such as Excluded Peoples at Level 6, and the opportunities at Level 5 for Work-Based/Experiential Learning in UK, Introduction to teaching English as a foreign language, or an international experience in an overseas development context.
+It combines particularly well with Geography, Languages, Business, History and Theology.
+Distinctive features of the programme are the opportunities it presents to take specialist modules on Emerging Nations (China and India) and Excluded Peoples at Level 6, and the opportunities at Level 5 for Work-Based/ Experiential Learning in UK and overseas development contexts.

 Back - to previous page Print - launches the print options panel